Info ✨ CV

 Using found objects and creating work that uses or depicts an accumulation of materials, I reflect on a particularly Jewish collecting impulse that inspires a culturally specific method of storytelling.
 Each work is informed by the organized chaos of collections, the aesthetics of tangential narratives, restlessness and layering in order to express my own relationship with various facets of cultural Judaism.

-See the exhibition here & here
+See the full Museum of Jewish Montreal exhibition here

 Funding for this exhibition was generously provided by the Ontario Arts Council